3fon3fonov/exostriker/README.md

 (However, one must be familiar with the functions and the 'fit' object...
-A manual is planned, but not available at the moment.)
+A manual is planned but not available at the moment.)

 **What works**: